 Lauren Browning's seductively curving sculptures often evoke feelings of flowing water, animal forms, and joy.
 She draws heavily from both her strong analytical background and her creative mind to refine her designs, typically arranging a swarm of lines and curves together into intricately coherent patterns.
 Her sculptures appear in collections in Brazil and throughout the United States.

-*Lauren Browning has a solo exhibit at the Institute of Texan Cultures Museum in San Antonio, Texas, that runs until December 31rst, 2013.
+*Lauren Browning's work can be seen in the Texas Contemporary Artist Series group exhibit at the Institute of Texan Cultures Museum in San Antonio, Texas, which runs until October 26th, 2014.
 Please check her website for current news.*